Higher-order topological pumping and its observation in photonic lattices: First and second-order pumps

-Figure~\ref{fig:WannierCenters}(f-j) illustrates the cycle of our higher-order topological pump.
+Figures~\ref{fig:WannierCenters}(f)-\ref{fig:WannierCenters}(j) illustrate the cycle of the simplest form of higher-order topological pump, a second-order topological pump.
 Each unit cell of the 2D lattice has three Wannier centers.
-The cycle is $C_3$-symmetric throughout, breaking $C_2$ symmetry at all points except two, at which two topological phases protected by $C_6$ symmetry exist: (i) a second-order topological phase at the beginning of the cycle, with Wannier centers in between the edges of the unit cells [Fig.~\ref{fig:WannierCenters}(f,j)], and (ii) a trivial phase, with Wannier centers at the center of the unit cell [Fig.~\ref{fig:WannierCenters}(h)] (in Ref.~\cite{SuppInfo} we describe in detail these two topological phases).
-Notice that the overall dipole moment is zero throughout the cycle and, thus, there is no net particle transport per cycle.
-This is a necessary property of higher-order pumps.
-Accordingly, these pumps have vanishing Chern numbers in their spatio-temporal manifolds $({\bf k_1},\theta)$ or $({\bf k_2},\theta)$, where ${\bf k_1}$, ${\bf k_2}$ are crystal momenta along inequivalent non-contractible loops in the 2D Brillouin zone, and $\theta$ is the adiabatically varying parameter.
-This implies that a system with only edges and no corners will not have protected states that cross the bandgap.
-In the presence of corners, however, protected in-gap states do cross the bulk bandgap.
+The cycle is $C_3$-symmetric throughout, breaking $C_2$ symmetry at all points except two, at which two topological phases protected by $C_2$ symmetry exist: (i) a 2D second-order topological phase at the beginning and end of the cycle, with Wannier centers in the middle of the edges of the hexagonal unit cells [Figs.~\ref{fig:WannierCenters}(f) and \ref{fig:WannierCenters}(j)], and (ii) a 2D trivial phase, with three Wannier centers at the center of each unit cell [Fig.~\ref{fig:WannierCenters}(h)].
+Note that the overall dipole moment is zero throughout the cycle and, thus, there is no net particle transport per cycle.
+This is a necessary property of higher-order topological pumps.
+Accordingly, these pumps have vanishing Chern numbers in their spatio-temporal manifolds $({\bf k_1},\theta)$ or $({\bf k_2},\theta)$, where ${\bf k_1}$, ${\bf k_2}$ are crystal momenta along inequivalent noncontractible loops in the 2D BZ, and $\theta$ is the adiabatically varying parameter over the cycle.
+This implies that a system with only edges and no corners will not have protected states that cross the band gap.
+In the presence of corners, however, protected in-gap states do cross the bulk band gap in the pump of Fig.~\ref{fig:WannierCenters}(f-j).
 Such corner states can be used to transport energy among them.

-We demonstrate second-order corner-to-corner transport experimentally by employing the two-dimensional photonic waveguide array-based structure demonstrated in Ref.~\cite{noh2018}.
-This structure can host the two phases with Wannier centers shown in Fig.~\ref{fig:WannierCenters}(f,j) and \ref{fig:WannierCenters}(h), which we adiabatically connect by modulating its parameters to build the pump.